damonkukreja/ecommerce-revenue-dashboard/README.md

 ## Files

 - `cleaning_data.ipynb` — Python notebook used for cleaning and preparing the dataset
 - `dashboard_screenshot.png` — screenshot of the final Tableau dashboard
-- `cleaned_retail.csv` — cleaned dataset used for dashboarding
+- `sample_cleaned_retail.csv` — sample of the cleaned dataset used for dashboarding

-- `ecommerce_dashboard.twbx` — packaged Tableau workbook
+Note: The full cleaned dataset and Tableau packaged workbook were not uploaded due to GitHub file size limits.

 ## What I Learned